iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Clip any curve

-The new method [ClipUtils.clipAnyCurve]($core-geometry) clips the input curve or region.
+The new method [ClipUtilities.clipAnyCurve]($core-geometry) clips the input curve or region.
 One just needs to pass an [AnyCurve]($core-geometry) and a [Clipper]($core-geometry), and the method returns the clipped curves or regions that lie inside the clipper.

 ### Drape region onto mesh